AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

 1. Can I monitor workflow execution?

-    :arrow_upper_right: Understand how to monitor Campaign workflow execution [in Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/executing-a-workflow/starting-a-workflow.html).
+    :arrow_upper_right: Understand how to monitor Campaign workflow execution [in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/executing-a-workflow/starting-a-workflow.html).

 1. Which systems and components Campaign v8 is compatible with?

     You can get the list of all systems and components supported for the latest build of Campaign in [Adobe Campaign Compatibility matrix](compatibility-matrix.md).

-1. Where are Campaign v8 release notes?

-    :bulb: You can access latest Campaign release notes here.

-1. What is the procedure for domain configuration?
+1. What is the procedure for domain delegation?

     A subdomain is a division of your domain that can be used to isolate your brands, or various types of traffic (transactional messages, marketing information, etc.).

-    :arrow_upper_right: Use Campaign Control Panel to set up domain delegation.
-[Click here to learn more](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/subdomains-branding.html).
+    :speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/support.md#support) to delegate your subdomains to Adobe.

+1. I am a Campaign Classic v7 user, can I migrate to Campaign v8?

+    For now, Campaign v8 is only available for new implementations.